 How long is an energy performance certificate valid for?

 An EPC is valid for 10 years from the date of issue.
-As they were only introduced in 2007, the property you’re looking to buy or sell may already have a valid certificate.
-You can also use the EPC Register to search for a property’s latest certificate, while they’re usually made readily available by estate agents when listing properties for sale.
+The property you’re looking to buy or sell may already have a valid certificate, so it is worth checking old property listings or the EPC Register before arranging a new EPC survey.

-How to improve the energy rating of your home
+How do I improve the energy rating of my home?

 What is an environmental impact rating?

-Nowadays, more of us than ever are aware of our impact on the environment.
-As such, an EPC includes a rating for the impact of a building on the environment.
-This is based on carbon dioxide emissions, which are a key contributor to global warming and climate change.
-As with your overall energy performance, you also get a potential rating for your CO2 emissions once you implement the changes recommended in the certificate.
+EPCs also evaluate a building’s impact on the environment, based on it’s carbon dioxide emissions, which contribute to global warming and climate change.
+As with your overall energy performance, you’ll get a potential rating for your property’s CO2 emissions if you implemented the recommended changes.